vacu9708/Smart-CCTV/README.md

 * Node.js

 ## Structure
+The communication is done through socket communication
-1. A camera run by raspberry pi transfers live video streaming to the image processing computer (through socket communication)
+1. A camera run by raspberry pi transfers live video streaming to the image processing computer.
-2. The video streaming is analyzed in python mainly through YOLO object detection
+2. The video streaming is analyzed in python mainly through YOLO object detection.
-3. The analyzed result is sent to the node.js police server (the video streaming is transferred with base64 encoding)
+3. The analyzed result is sent to the node.js police server. (the video streaming is transferred with base64 encoding)

 [Police server to show the CCTV streaming](https://github.com/vacu9708/Smart-CCTV/tree/main/police%20server)